sofianelatifi/sofianelatifi.github.io/research.md

   - *“The Defensive Function of Traditions: How Catholic Religiosity Moderated the Impact of Manufacturing Job Losses on Divorce and Single Motherhood in France (1975 – 1990).”*

 - **Published Work**:
-  - *El Atifi, S., & Le Mer, H.* (2021). “[Visiting an Incarcerated Relative]:("https://www.justice.gouv.fr/sites/default/files/migrations/portail/art_pix/Cahiers_etudes_penitentiaires_et_criminologiques_n55.pdf") The Central Role of Women in Maintaining Family Bonds During Incarceration,” published in *Cahiers d’études pénitentiaires et criminologiques*.
+  - *El Atifi, S., & Le Mer, H.* (2021). “[Visiting an Incarcerated Relative:The Central Role of Women in Maintaining Family Bonds During Incarceration,” published in *Cahiers d’études pénitentiaires et criminologiques]("https://www.justice.gouv.fr/sites/default/files/migrations/portail/art_pix/Cahiers_etudes_penitentiaires_et_criminologiques_n55.pdf") *.

 ### Conference Presentations
 I have shared my research findings at prestigious conferences and seminars, such as: